 There are different styles of Vietnamese coffee, including yoghurt coffee (sua chua ca phe), coffee smoothies (sinh to ca phe), egg coffee (ca phe trung), and even coffees blended with fruit, such as a phe sapoche – a coffee blended with the custard flavors of the tropical sapodilla fruit.
 They may also seem odd, but all work surprisingly well.
 The reason these styles have come into being was due to the scarcity of milk during harder times.
 Ca phe chon, is Vietnam’s own kopi luwak – or civet cat coffee – and is also popular in the country and exported abroad.
 Try it at source during your private coffee tour of Vietnam!

 We recommend: Head to Hanoi’s Old Quarter to Trieu Viet Vuong, or “Coffee Street’ where you will find a stretch of cafes, from traditional family-run shops to trendy youthful hangouts.

 Other top coffee growing destinations you can enjoy a private coffee tour with Enchanting Travels:

 - South India: The Western Ghats of Coorg, Chikmagalur and Wayanad!
 We recommend you stay at Tranquil in Waynad

 - Kenya: Head to Kiambu and go on a unique farm tour where you can discover Kenya’s tea and coffee plantations

-During your next private, tailor-made Enchanting Travels vacation, why not indulge in a unique private coffee tour experience, whether you stay a specialist lodge, visit a micro-roastery and meet artisan roasters, or amble through the coffee plantations?
+For your next private, tailor-made Enchanting Travels vacation, why not indulge in a unique private coffee tour experience, whether you stay at a specialist lodge, visit a micro-roastery and meet artisan roasters, or amble through coffee plantations?